Requested this week

 You can apply for a personal home improvement loan even if you have no equity in your home, and your home isn’t used as security for the loan.
 Your credit may get dinged if you don’t make your payments on time, but your home is safe from foreclosure.

-With terms of between 3 and 7 years, you can get monthly payments that work with your budget.
+With terms on average between 3 and 7 years, you can get monthly payments that work with your budget.

 Fixed, predictable monthly payments help you budget responsibly for your new windows.